flickshot-bit/cafe-inventory/README.md

 # Cafe Inventory App (SwiftUI + Firebase)

-A production-style iOS application built using SwiftUI and Firebase Firestore to help café managers efficiently track and manage inventory.

-This app replaces manual tracking with a structured, scalable, and intelligent system that supports full CRUD operations and proactive decision-making through smart insights.
+An iOS application built using SwiftUI and Firebase Firestore to help café managers efficiently manage inventory.
+The app replaces manual tracking with a structured, scalable system and includes intelligent insights for better decision-making.

 ---

 ## 🚀 Overview

-The application allows users to:
+This application allows users to:

-* Add new inventory items
+* Add inventory items
-* View all items in a structured list
+* View all items in one place
-* Edit existing entries
+* Edit existing records
-* Delete items no longer needed
+* Delete items
-* Get intelligent stock insights (low stock / out-of-stock alerts)
+* Get smart insights on stock levels

-The goal was to design a simple yet practical system that mirrors real-world usage while maintaining clean architecture and scalability.
+The app is designed to be simple, responsive, and practical for real-world usage.

 ---